 Fluent in Arabic, Dutch and French, he began his career as a political officer in the Office of NATO Affairs and as country officer for Somalia.
 He later oversaw Middle Eastern matters in the Office for U.N.
 Political Affairs.

 After earning a bachelor’s degree in government from Lawrence, Ambassador Murray earned a J.D. from Cornell University Law School.

 In addition to his public address, during his campus stay Ambassador Murray will meet with students to discuss Foreign Service and international careers as well as visit classes in the anthropology and government departments.

 Lawrence University, "U.S. Ambassador Christopher Murray ’75 Discusses Foreign Policy Challenges During Campus Visit" (2012).
 Press Releases.
-Paper 171.
+171.